-When treating the eligible cohort with dupilumab therapy, the average potential budgetary impact (adjusted for differing periods of drug utilization and associated cost-offsets over the five-year period) results in increased costs at all three cost-effectiveness threshold prices for the drug, ranging from approximately \$30,700 per patient using the annual price (\$43,895) to achieve \$150,000 per QALY to approximately \$10,900 using the annual price (\$17,369) to achieve a \$50,000 per QALY cost-effectiveness threshold.
+The average potential budgetary impact when using the WAC for dupilumab was an additional perpatient cost of approximately \$22,300, and approximately \$18,400 using the discounted WAC.
+Average potential budgetary impact at the three cost-effectiveness threshold prices for the drug ranged from approximately \$26,800 per patient using the annual price (\$43,726) to achieve \$150,000 per QALY to approximately \$9,200 using the annual price (\$17,307) to achieve a \$50,000 per QALY cost-effectiveness threshold.

-As shown in Figure 5, 8% of patients could be treated in a given year without crossing the ICER budget impact threshold of \$915 million at the \$150,000 per QALY threshold price (\$43,895/year), while 24% of the population could be treated without crossing the threshold at the \$50,000 per QALY threshold price (\$17,369/year).
+As shown in Figure 5, approximately 4% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$915 million at WAC (\$37,000) and approximately 5% of patients at the discounted WAC (\$31,000).
+Approximately 3% of patients could be treated in a given year without crossing the budget impact threshold at the \$150,000 per QALY threshold price (\$43,726/year), while 10% of the population could be treated without crossing the threshold at the \$50,000 per QALY threshold price (\$17,307/year).
 The relatively low proportion of the affected population that could be treated at each price point partly reflects the budget impact that a new treatment may have in a therapy area where there are few current treatments.
 Because dupilumab is not displacing current drug treatments for moderate-to-severe atopic dermatitis, there are fewer offsetting treatment costs for these patients.